-7 Set the active part by clicking on the input part ("N" in this example) at the right end.
+7 Set the input part at the right end as the active part (by clicking on "N" in this example).

-8 Click on the [S] key of the option key.
+8 Click on the [S] key of the Option key.

 "N" changes to "S".

 9 When the right arrow key is clicked, input is determined and the software keyboard is closed.